AnnoyedArt1256/fastbf/README.md

 # fastbf
-An optimizing Brainf**k interpreter in C
+An optimizing Brainf**k interpreter written in C

 usage
 ```